 Medicare part B covers 80% of the Medicare-approved price for the elbow brace if you used a Medicare-enrolled supplier with a signed prescription from a Medicare-enrolled doctor certifying that the brace is “medically necessary”.

 If you used a Medicare-enrolled “participating” supplier who accepts “assignment”, you just have to pay your Medicare 20% co-payment of the Medicare-approved price for the elbow brace, and your deductible if it applies.

-Do get your elbow brace through Medicare-enrolled supplier who is a Medicare-enrolled “Participating” supplier who accepts “assignment”, if you don’t you can end up paying extra for the brace.
+Do get your elbow brace through a Medicare-enrolled supplier who is a Medicare-enrolled “Participating” supplier who accepts “assignment”, if you don’t, you can end up paying extra for the brace.

 Medicare will either rent or purchase DME – for the majority of equipment Medicare will rent from the supplier.

 On rented items, you pay (monthly) a 20% co-payment of the Medicare-approved monthly rental price, and if it applies your deductible at the outset.

 Finding a local Medicare-enrolled Supplier near you

 You can use this link to find a Medicare-enrolled supplier who is local to you – Medicare.gov